TaiPhamD/WOLWebService/README.md

 ## API

 These APIs were built with security in mind where it will make sure your api_key matches the server's config.json before it processes any API call.
-Your local PC client information is also secure since you are only sending alias information instead of an actual IP/MAC address of the desired client system.
+Your local PC client information is also secured since you are only sending alias information instead of an actual IP/MAC address of the desired client system.
 There is also an internal rate limiter that make sure you can't spam the APIs.

 - POST /api/wol   - This API sends a Wake-On-Lan packet to your client PC defined by the alias param.
 Only available in Master mode.
 ```